rishshah/RoboSoccer/README.md

 ### Doubts
 - Can we make mu span grow somehow.
 Coz bigger span can help only in corner cases like stopping sudden fall, but increase time of learning.
 - Should we punish fallen state or/and include accelearation reward
-- Getting random trajectories for the learning curve

 ### TODO
 - Initial state distribution (Cannot place it in arbitrary position)
-- Increase speed of simulation, using GPU
-- Complex motions of situps, balance and handwaves
-- Make it stand and balance with all 22 effectors
 - Overcome Retargeting

 ### Initial state distribution (TODO)